lazzzis/only-my-blog/README.md

 ## Frontend

-The development is based on vue workflow, which can build a SPA(single page appliacation).
+The development is based on vue workflow, which can build a SPA(single page application).

 ## Generator (Backend)